Rollandcodes/reddit-pain-point-research-saas/README.dev.md

-# Reddit Pain-Point Research — Developer README (Minimal Demo)
+﻿# PainPointRadar Research â€” Developer README (Minimal Demo)

-This is a minimal runnable demo for the "Reddit Pain-Point Research" service.
+This is a minimal runnable demo for the "PainPointRadar Research" service.

 Quick start (Windows PowerShell):